Naida1710/Naida1710/README.md

 My LinkedIn Profile:<a target="_blank" href="www.linkedin.com/in/naidahadzic1993"><img height="30" src="https://github.com/devicons/devicon/blob/master/icons/linkedin/linkedin-original.svg"></a>

-<em>Fun fact: I swapped the classroom for code — turns out debugging behaves a lot like students: it never listens the first time, but the “aha!” moments are just as rewarding.</em>
+Fun fact: <em>I swapped the classroom for code — turns out debugging behaves a lot like students: it never listens the first time, but the “aha!” moments are just as rewarding.</em>

+---

 ### Programming Languages